 Types of Funds

 A gift to the Fund for the NRV is ideal for those donors wishing to make an impact now through the broad support of our community.
-The Fund for the NRV enables the Community Foundation to respond to pressing and often changing needs in the community.
-Gifts to the Fund for the NRV support strategic investments and regional collaborative projects within our four long-term priority focus areas: poverty alleviation, education, economic and community development, and nonprofit capacity building.
-By December 2017, the Board of Directors has set a goal of raising $800,000 for the Fund for the NRV to enhance our impact in the region.
+The Fund for the NRV enables the Community Foundation to respond to pressing and often changing needs in the community Gifts to the Fund for the NRV support strategic investments and regional collaborative projects within our four long-term priority focus areas: poverty alleviation, education, economic and community development, and nonprofit capacity building.

-Donors without a specific interest area, but who wish to make a positive impact in our community, can set up an unrestricted endowment in their name or make a contribution to the Community Foundation’s General Endowment.
+Donors without a specific interest area, but who wish to make a positive impact in our community, can set up an unrestricted endowment.
+This endowment can be set up in their name or by making a contribution to the Community Foundation’s General Endowment.
 We direct the proceeds from unrestricted endowments to our community’s most pressing needs over time.
 Donors may also choose to make a gift to our General Endowment, a long-term funding source for general charitable purposes serving the New River Valley that provides us with the flexibility to respond to needs as they arise.
 Donors establishing an unrestricted endowment or giving to the General Endowment trust our Board of Directors to use this money wisely as our community’s needs evolve.

 Field of Interest funds allow donors to target their gifts to address needs in a specific area of interest.
 For example, we have funds dedicated to educational opportunities for low income children, enhancing the arts, conserving natural resources, poverty alleviation, and more.
 Our Board of Directors approves the grants awarded to nonprofit organizations through a competitive grant application process.
 Field of Interest funds ensure that a donor’s gift stays flexible enough to meet changing community needs.
 They also allow donors to direct their gifts to a charitable area of interest without the “hands-on” involvement of a donor-advised fund.

 Scholarship funds offer donors an opportunity to build the community’s future by investing in the education of tomorrow’s leaders.
-Our staff members work closely with donors to design a scholarship program that meets donor goals while ensuring that the donors’ contributions are fully tax deductible and that scholarship awards are not treated as taxable income to the recipients.
+Our staff members work closely with donors to design a scholarship program that meets donor goals.
+We ensure that the donors’ contributions are fully tax deductible and that scholarship awards are not treated as taxable income to the recipients.
 Donors may tailor their funds to benefit students with a demonstrated financial need, those pursuing a particular major, or those with certain extracurricular activities, among other criteria.
-Scholarship recipients are chosen by a Scholarship Selection Committee that participates in all aspects of the scholarship program, including outreach and review of applications.
+Scholarship recipients are chosen by a Scholarship Selection Committee.
+This committee participates in all aspects of the scholarship program, including outreach and review of applications.
 Award payments are made directly to the educational institutions on behalf of the recipients.

 Donor advised funds allow donors the most flexibility to achieve their charitable purposes.
 They are designed for donors who want to be actively involved in directing how the funds are used.
-Donors can recommend charitable projects or organizations they wish to support through their fund during our annual competitive grant process or outside of the competitive process at any time throughout the year.
-Donors can request guidance on grantee selection from our knowledgeable staff and also have the ability to select their own advisory committee to assist them in choosing grant recipients.
-Each request from a Donor-Advised fund, however, is subject to approval by our Board of Directors.
+Donors can recommend charitable projects or organizations they wish to support through their fund.
+They can do this during our annual competitive grant process or outside of the competitive process at any time throughout the year.
+Donors can request guidance on grantee selection from our knowledgeable staff.
+They also have the ability to select their own advisory committee to assist them in choosing grant recipients.
+Each request from a Donor Advised fund, however, is subject to approval by our Board of Directors.